CoNarrative/precept/README.md

 cd myproj
 lein figwheel
 ```
-This will start the todomvc example on localhost:3449 and a nREPL server on localhost:7002.
+This will start the todomvc example on `localhost:3449` and a nREPL server on `localhost:7002`.
 You can interact with the code by calling `(cljs)` once your REPL is connected.

 ## What it is and why
-Precept is an app framework for writing reactive applications using declarative rule-oriented logic and relational data modeling.
+Precept is a framework for creating reactive web applications using a rules engine, declarative logic, and relational data modeling.

-We built it because we want to build progressively large, intricate apps using clear and minimalistic units of lego-like code.

-No code style is more clear and concise than simply declaring application logic. *Computations* within functional reactive frameworks offer this in part, but we found stream, store, and object-oriented reactive models too artificial.
-They make us think too much over the wrong things; we pre-arrange all of our data before we know how it will be used, and then rearrange our code and computations as data locations and access points change over the course of development.
+###### Large, complex applications
+Many frameworks and programming languages introduce complexity that has nothing to do with the applications we are trying to build.
+Ideally, the only complexity we should face is that which is inherent to the problem.
+Programming that is truly declarative states logic directly so complex applications can be written in simple terms.

+###### Graph data model
-Instead we wanted a framework where we could add new data about the world into a "bag" without worrying about its location in a universal object graph, and then just state our application logic.
+Precept models state as a graph.
+We can add new facts about the world without concerning ourselves about its location in an object.
+We can query data and perform derived computations on it just as easily.
-It should automatically derive computations and receive events *from any combination of data in our state* without any hand-wiring or bookkeeping on our part.

-Rule engines operating over facts do exactly that; the Clara rule engine is the foundation of Precept.

 ## How it works
 There are facts and there are rules.
 Facts are data, and rules are declarative statements about that data.
 All application state is represented by facts, and all application logic is expressed with rules.